 Though Apple remains steadfast in their denial of wrongdoing, Judge Cote has urged Apple to settle.
 In fact, she has gone as far as to suggest that Apple’s chances of prevailing, in this case, are very slim.
 In my opinion, Apple’s attorneys have huge mountain to climb.
 Only time will tell!

-Kelly & Associates Injury Lawyers is conveniently located at 220 Commercial Street, Boston, MA 02109.
+Michael Kelly Injury Lawyers is conveniently located at 220 Commercial Street, Boston, MA 02109.
 Our attorneys are aggressive and experienced in a number of areas of law including Personal Injury, Criminal Defense, and Collection Defense.
-Contact Kelly & Associates Injury Lawyers today by submitting an inquiry on our website or by calling us at 617.807.0855 for a free and confidential case consultation.
+Contact Michael Kelly Injury Lawyers today by submitting an inquiry on our website or by calling us at 617.807.0855 for a free and confidential case consultation.

 Written by Vishakha P. Patel, 1L New England Law | Boston.